TuragaLab/flysim_tutorials/visual_system_tutorial/README.md

-# Welcome to flysim tutorials
+# Fruit fly visual system model tutorials

-This repository contains tutorials and ideas for working with models of the fly.
+This repository contains tutorials and ideas for working with models of the fruit fly visual system.

 Currently covering